to Santa Monica

 and little shops.

-For a descripton of the Santa Monica Hostel,
+For a description of the Santa Monica Hostel,

 a great place to stay in a super southern California location